NBChub/bgcflow/README.md

   - name: example_2
     samples: config/samples_2.csv
 ```
-Note that each `project` must have unique `name` and `samples` value.
+Note that each `project` must have a unique `name` and `samples` value.

 ### Setting custom resources/databases folder
-By default, the resources folder containing software and database dependencies are stored in the `resources/` directory.
+By default, the resources folder containing software and database dependencies is stored in the `resources/` directory.

 If you already have the resources folder somewhere else in your local machine, you can tell the workflow about their locations: